 The Impact of Social Media on Online Reputations and Booking in the Hospitality Industry

 This is a huge shift from 20 years ago, when people largely found their inspiration from talking to travel agents and friends, or reading magazines about great places to visit and stay.
-While information was readily shared, it wasn’t as widely available or as multi-faceted as it is today.
+While the information was readily shared, it wasn’t as widely available or as multi-faceted as it is today.
 Brands largely controlled the message.
 Today, travel inspiration often happens on sites like Facebook, Twitter, Pinterest, and Instagram, where people are readily sharing their photos, videos and experiences, both the good and the bad.

 As such, social media presents a new challenge for hospitality.
-It is a channel that combines marketing and highly transparent customer service.
+It is a channel that combines hotel marketing and highly transparent customer service.
 Therefore, the way hoteliers engage with travelers on the web is critical and can be the difference between gaining or losing a new booking.
 Consider these facts:

 ⅓ of consumers use Facebook to speak with a customer service representative.